Sampling one of the world’s great cuisines – okonomiyaki – on a one-week whirlwind tour of Hiroshima, Tokyo and Kyoto

 Also convenient are the vending machines on the streets and at tourist attractions, some of them artfully decorated.
 Besides chips, candy and soft drinks, they dispense beer, wine, and hot coffee and tea.
 (Japan has the world’s highest number of vending machines per capita.)

 And then you have American fast food chains, including McDonald’s, Burger King, Wendy’s, Carl’s Jr. and KFC.
 A quirky Japanese tradition for many families is ordering buckets of KFC fried chicken for takeout at Christmastime.
 At KFC stores starting in November, you’ll see pictures and statues of Colonel Sanders in a Santa hat.

-Though I would have done some of these food adventures on my own, having a guide with knowledge of Japanese cuisine, dining etiquette, language, culture and travel logistics made the journey hassle-free and a fun learning experience.
+Though I would have done some of these food adventures on my own, there was a plus side to traveling with my group.
+Having a guide with knowledge of Japanese cuisine, dining etiquette, language, culture and travel logistics made the journey hassle-free and a fun learning experience.
 Many restaurant menus have English translations, but many do not.
 Happily for those of us not so adept with chopsticks, forks are generally available.

 Toronto-based Goway Travel, celebrating its 50th anniversary this year, not only offers Japan highlights tours with set itineraries but can tailor trips to suit the group.
 Culinary tourism is big these days, and Goway can customize a Japan experience based on food.
 An itinerary, for example, could include a meal in a Kyoto home, high-end whiskey sampling, a brewery tour or brewery museum, and a visit to Tokyo’s fish market with a sushi-making lesson at a restaurant there.
 A sports-centric tour could focus on baseball (Japan’s most popular sport), sumo wrestling (the national sport), soccer and martial arts.
 The U.S. is Goway’s biggest market.